code-chimp/bdd-ng-app/docs/quick-start.md

 # Quick Start Guide

-Follow these steps to quickly set up and run the project:
+Welcome to the BDD Angular Demo with Cucumber.js and Playwright!
+This guide will help you quickly set up and run the project.

 ## Prerequisites